 Specialising in recovery from trauma, relief from chronic issues and enhancing self-esteem, I can also help you with issues of anxiety, panic attacks, relationship struggles, parenting stress, performance issues, public speaking, grief and loss, personal crisis, life transitions and finding direction including a career change.

-My therapeutic approach is integrative, which means I integrate body-oriented approaches like EFT, breath work and movement with traditional talk therapy in my practice.
+My therapeutic approach is integrative, which means I integrate body-oriented approaches including EFT, bilateral stimulation, mindful focusing, breath work and movement with traditional talk therapy in my practice.

 Research shows that ultimately our stresses and limitations are held not only in our mental narratives but also in our physical bodies; that both somatic, as well as cognitive approaches, are essential for healing, recovering and making positive life changes.